-Before the 1981 RRA amendments were enacted, the female or male spouse was permanently insured for a vested dual benefit on his or her own record on December 31, 1974, if (s)he would be insured under the SSA for an RIB or DIB on the basis of SSA wages, military service used as wages, or SEI quarters of coverage on his or her own wage record credited through the earlier of December 31, 1974 or December 31 of the vesting year.
+Before the 1981 RRA amendments were enacted, the female or male spouse was permanently insured for a vested dual benefit on their own record on December 31, 1974, if (s)he would be insured under the SSA for an RIB or DIB on the basis of SSA wages, military service used as wages, or SEI quarters of coverage on their own wage record credited through the earlier of December 31, 1974 or December 31 of the vesting year.
 When determining the spouse vested status, the employee annuitant's RR service record must fulfill the requirements indicated in FOM-I-320.60.